iiasa/message_ix/doc/source/prereqs.rst

 6. Understand or learn the basic functionality of Python data science packages, including pandas.
 7. Use a Jupyter notebook to run Python or R code, including: start the notebook server; open, restart, and close notebooks; create and edit cells.

-Resources
+Resources:

 - `Dive Into Python <https://diveinto.org/python3/table-of-contents.html>`_.
--

 Advanced usage
 ==============
-You should be able to:
+Depending on the specific use case, you should be able to:

 Domain knowledge
 ----------------